floodoo/Joy-it-Grab-it-robot02-frontend/README.md

 ### Install my python flask server
 Follow the [server installation guide](https://github.com/floodoo/Joy-it-Grab-it-robot02-backend).

+### App installation
+#### Android
+Go to the [installation](installation_files/Joy-it-Grab-it-robot02.apk) folder and send the apk to your android phone.
+After that install the APK and launch it.

+#### iOS
+Unfortunately I can not build an iOS app, because the device must have a developer certificate.
+But you can do it.
+You have to install Flutter and then connect your phone to your computer/laptop.
+After that you can run the code and flutter is going to build the app on your device.
+One disadvantage is that if you don't have a developer certificate, you can only use the app when your phone is connected to your computer/laptop.

 ### Select your API endpoint
 Select your API endpoint in the settings page.

 <img src="https://github.com/floodoo/Joy-it-Grab-it-robot02-frontend/blob/main/assets/images/settings_page_change_api_endpoint.png?raw=true" width="300">

+## How to use the app
 ### Control your servos
 You can control the servos via 6 sliders by moving them to the left or right.